-Antitrust enforcement occurs both the state and federal level.
+Antitrust enforcement occurs at both the state and federal level.
 Actions are brought by the FTC, DOJ, state attorneys general, as well as through private litigation.
-The FTC has sole authority to enforce the FTC Act.
-Administrative decisions of the FTC are appealed to federal appellate courts.
+The FTC has sole authority to enforce the FTC Act, which it may do in federal court or in its own administrative tribunal.
+Administrative decisions are appealed to the Commission and may be ultimately reviewed by federal appellate courts.